Not all moments of motherhood are perfect. In fact, being a mom can be downright hard. Discover how to be a happy mom even in the toughest moments.

 Understand that things do get better

-As a first-time mom, I was ready to slap anyone’s face who told me it’ll get better.
+As a first-time mom, I’d get irritated when anyone would tell me it’ll get better.
 Really?
 When?
 Because when you come to dread the evenings and wonder whether you’re even fit for this parenting business, “it’ll get better” doesn’t seem to come fast enough.

 Yet it did, and it will for you.
 Maybe when…